The hair of the dog

 A small measure of drink, intended to cure a hangover.

 The fuller version of this phrase, that is, 'the hair of the dog that bit me', gives a clue to the source of the name of this supposed hangover cure.
-That derivation is from the mediaeval belief that, when someone was bitten by a rabid dog, a cure could be made by applying the same dog's hair to the infected wound.
+That derivation is from the medieval belief that, when someone was bitten by a rabid dog, a cure could be made by applying the same dog's hair to the infected wound.
 How many people managed to get bitten again when trying to approach the aforesaid dog to acquire the hair to achieve this completely useless remedy isn't known.
 The knowledge of the derivation should at least put paid to the frequent 'hare of the dog' misspelling.

 With most metaphorical phrases that have a literal origin, for example toe the line and on the warpath, the later figurative use doesn't become popular until the literal use has fallen out of use.
 'The hair of the dog' is unusual in that the figurative version is recorded before any known examples of the literal meaning.